-Official written notification of funding decisions will be made within 11 weeks of the program’s application deadline, which is January 27, 2017.
+The goal is to issue official written notification of funding decisions within 11 weeks of the Program’s application deadline, which is February 7, 2018, for the current cycle.

 When is the next DHCP funding cycle?

-The next DHCP funding cycle will begin in the fall 2018.
-Library and Archives Canada invites anyone interested in learning about the next cycle to follow the website, Facebook, Twitter and blog.
-Additionally, a call for proposals will be published on the DHCP website.
+The next DHCP funding cycle will begin in the fall of 2019.
+Library and Archives Canada (LAC) invites anyone interested in learning about the next cycle to visit LAC’s website and blog, and follow LAC on Facebook and Twitter.

 Can my organization apply for multi-year funding?